rallepalaveev/A2RAM16/README.md

 However, I wanted to create a card which simply adds the missing 16kB, based on modern chips like SRAM, and not needing to have any additional cables to connect to the motherboard.

 This project is based on a card with one 32kB SRAM chip (only half is used), two PLD logics to decode siganls and one 4-way line buffers chip.
+I might also do a variant with 2x 8kB SRAM chips for those who'd hate to have the unused 1/2 of the SRAM chip - it is a simple change.

 The logic of the card completely follows the design recommendations of the additional 16kB:
 * Two banks of 4kB are mapped to $D000-$DFFF